Anosov representations, strongly convex cocompact groups and weak eigenvalue gaps: Property (U), weak eigenvalue gaps and the uniform gap summation property

-For a group $\Gamma$ the {\em lower central series} is inductively defined as ${\bf g}_{k+1}(\Gamma)=\big[\Gamma, {\bf g}_{k}(\Gamma)\big]$ for $k \geq 1$.
-For every $k$, ${\bf g}_{k}(\Gamma)$ is a characteristic subgroup of $\Gamma$ and the quotient ${\bf g}_{k}(\Gamma)/{\bf g}_{k+1}(\Gamma)$ is a central subgroup of $\Gamma/{\bf g}_{k+1}(\Gamma)$.
-The group $\Gamma$ is {\em nilpotent} if there exists $m \geqslant 0$ with ${\bf g}_{m}(\Gamma)=1$.
+For a group $\Gamma$ the {\em lower central series} is inductively defined as $\mathfrak{g}_{k+1}(\Gamma)=\big[\Gamma, \mathfrak{g}_{k}(\Gamma)\big]$ for $k \geq 1$.
+For every $k$, $\mathfrak{g}_{k}(\Gamma)$ is a characteristic subgroup of $\Gamma$ and the quotient $\mathfrak{g}_{k}(\Gamma)/\mathfrak{g}_{k+1}(\Gamma)$ is a central subgroup of $\Gamma/\mathfrak{g}_{k+1}(\Gamma)$.
+The group $\Gamma$ is {\em nilpotent} if there exists $m \geqslant 0$ with $\mathfrak{g}_{m}(\Gamma)=1$.

-First, we prove that a nilpotent group $\Gamma$ admitting a representation with a uniform weak eigenvalue $i$-gap has to be virtually cyclic.
-We remark that the following proposition fails to be true when $\Gamma$ is assumed to be solvable.
-For example, the solvable Baumslag-Solitar group $\mathsf{BS}(1,2)=\big \langle a,t| ta^{-1}t^{-1}a^{2} \big \rangle$ admits a faithful representation into $\mathsf{GL}(2,\mathbb{R})$ with a weak uniform $1$-gap (see \cite[Example 4.8]{kassel-potrie}).
+First, we prove the following technical lemma showing that a nilpotent group $\Gamma$ which admits a representation with weak uniform eigenvalue $i$-gap has to be virtually cyclic.\footnote{This is not true when $\Gamma$ is assumed to be solvable.
+The Baumslag--Solitar group $\mathsf{BS}(1,2)$ admits a faithful representation into $\mathsf{GL}_2(\mathbb{R})$ with a weak uniform $1$-gap (see \cite[Ex.
+4.8]{kassel-potrie}).}